jakelevi1996/MapReduce-meta-learning/README.md

 - Investigate metatest extrapolation properties
 - In `generate`, use `tf.data` API
 - Add package structure to make imports work properly
+- Add image plotting to sinusoid training, both before and after fast adaptation, using the `main` and `inference` modules
+- Implement HRN training on MNIST
+- Investigate using variance in VMP updates (isotropic at first, then diagonal; should first make notes on sequential Bayesian inference/VMP for Gaussian RVs)